TuomasKarjalainen/planray/README.md

 The document contains, for example, data analysis and images, further development ideas, architecture description, and analysis of the results of machine learning methods.

 ## Model's Accuracy
-*Model's accuracy for data it hasn't seen before*
+The model predicts the power of the heating circuit (kWh) *The Model's accuracy for data it hasn't seen before*
 ![image](https://user-images.githubusercontent.com/91312571/185051492-8eb29ac3-5ad3-49f7-9784-606fb7b5802d.png)

 Mean absolute error (MAE): `0.0672`